sharath3589/meme-wrangler/DOCKER_DEPLOY.md

-# Memebot Docker Deployment Guide
+# Meme Wrangler Bot - Docker Deployment Guide

-This guide covers how to run your Telegram memebot using Docker.
+This guide covers how to run your Telegram Meme Wrangler Bot using Docker.

 ## Prerequisites